Alexis Kennedy: Weather Factory

 In 2017, Kennedy co-founded a game studio called Weather Factory with Lottie Bevan, a former producer at Failbetter, to make experimental games.
 The company used an open development process to create Cultist Simulator.
 Kennedy released an alpha version and a Kickstarter campaign to complete it was funded within one day.
 The game was released on 31 May 2018, with iOS and Android capability the next year.
 It was nominated for best debut game and game innovation at the British Academy Games Awards.
 Kennedy reported in February 2019 that Cultist Simulator had grossed more than $1.76 million in sales.

 In 2019 he announced work on a game based on placing the player in charge of an occult library called Book of Hours, set in the same universe as Cultist Simulator.
+Book of Hours released on August 17, 2023.

 Personal life

 Kennedy's father was the pilot Hugh Kennedy, who died under unusual circumstances.
-He runs Weather Factory out of the spare bedroom of his home in London with his wife and fellow former Failbetter alumni Lottie Bevan.
 On several occasions, Kennedy has spoken about how the traumatic and unusual nature of his father's and brother's deaths have influenced his work.

+Kennedy runs Weather Factory out of the spare bedroom of his home in London with his wife and fellow Failbetter alumni Lottie Bevan.

 Misconduct allegations

 In August 2019, Kennedy was accused by Meg Jayanth, a writer on Sunless Sea, and Olivia Wood, a writer at Failbetter, of crossing "professional boundaries" with multiple women, including direct reports.
 He denied the allegations, describing them as a "malicious misrepresentation", and stating that he was filing a police complaint.
 In response to the allegations, three of the five projects participating in Weather Factory's mentorship program withdrew from it.
 Failbetter Games, in a statement on Twitter, said that "We believe and stand with everyone who has come forward to speak out about Alexis Kennedy tonight."
+Alexis Kennedy denied the allegations and published that requests for independent investigations or third party mediation were consistently refused or ignored.
+In 2023, Kennedy and Failbetter settled their ongoing disputes.